 The incident should be reported by completing the online Animal Welfare Incident Report (https://www.augusta.edu/research/explore/basic-translational-research/iacuc/incident.php).
 Reports may be submitted anonymously from campus computers.
 Submitted reports are automatically copied to the Attending Veterinarian, IACUC Chair, LAS Training Coordinator, LAS Post Approval Monitor, LAS Animal Operations Coordinator, and the IACUC office.

 If the incident is a clinical emergency, any LAS staff person or the LAS Office (706-721-3421) can be contacted to rapidly address the issue and contact veterinary staff; the incident report can be submitted subsequently.

 In Case of Emergency After Hours: Contact the on-call Veterinarian via pager per the instructions below.

 The IACUC, the federally mandated Augusta University authority for oversight of animal care and use, will investigate all incident reports in accordance with the Incident Reporting Policy.

 All incidents will be investigated and handled expeditiously and will be placed on the next meeting agenda for the full IACUC, to ensure resolution of the concern and initiate any follow-up actions they deem necessary.
 The person who submitted the Incident Report will receive a letter from the IACUC Chair following the IACUC meeting, summarizing the incident and the actions taken to resolve it.

-Information may be reported anonymously and, to the extent that it is possible, anonymity will be preserved.
 No person shall be subjected to reprisals for filing a report under this policy.
 A reporter’s right to protection from retaliation does not extend immunity for the reporter’s participation in the matters that are the subject of the allegations or an ensuing investigation.